Today brought us to the start of the longest beach walk on Te Araroa: Ninety Mile Beach.

 Later, we confirmed that the two people we saw were the two Czech guys at camp last night, and they were slow because one of them had developed huge blisters on his foot.

-Unfortunately, I was not immune to blisters.
+Unfortunately, I was not immune to blisters either.
 The monotonous long-distance sand walking at the start of a hike gave me a blister on one of my toes.

 The sun set, and with it, the wind died down.
-Our first day on Ninety Mile Beach was over, but there are still two more days on the beach to come.
+Our first day on Ninety Mile Beach is over, but there are still two more days on the beach to come.